BIBLE CAMP

-For the first time, the Ancient Language Institute is moving from the internet to the physical world.
-Come join us in August 2023, for a 10-day Ancient Greek immersion camp, led by some of the best Ancient Greek teachers from around the world.
+Greek Camp is back.
+Greek Summer is here.
+The Ancient Language Institute is moving from the internet to the physical world again this summer.
+Come join us in July 2024, for a 10-day Ancient Greek immersion camp, led by some of the best Ancient Greek teachers from around the world.

-We will be reading, speaking, laughing, singing, and writing in Greek on the beautiful Eugene campus of the University of Oregon from Aug.
-14 – Aug.
-25.
+We will be reading, speaking, laughing, chanting, and writing in Greek on the beautiful Winston-Salem campus of Wake Forest University from July 20 – July 29.

-Bible Camp is designed for late beginner – early advanced Greek students who want to improve their Greek proficiency and read the Septuagint and the Greek New Testament with ease and enjoyment.
+Homer Camp is designed for late beginner – advanced Greek students who want to improve their Greek proficiency and read the Iliad and Odyssey with enjoyment.

-No matter what form of Ancient Greek you are primarily interested in, the immersive learning experience of Bible Camp will aid you in your path towards proficiency.
-Bible Camp presents a life-changing opportunity to study Greek immersively under the Direct Method, which the Ancient Language Institute uses with hundreds of students online every year.
+No matter what form of Ancient Greek you are primarily interested in, the immersive learning experience of Homer Camp will aid you in your path towards proficiency.
+Homer Camp presents a life-changing opportunity to study Greek immersively under the Direct Method, which the Ancient Language Institute uses with hundreds of students online every year.

-While we will be primarily focusing on Biblical texts, we will also be learning how the study of other Ancient Greek texts can enrich your reading of the Bible.
+While we will be primarily focusing on Homer, we will also be learning how the study of other Ancient Greek texts can enrich your reading of Homer.
 But most of all, we’ll be reading and speaking – a ton – in Ancient Greek!
+Make your summer Greek.

 What You Need to Know